jrroosevelt/VS2PCG/VS2PCG_glossary.md

 # Relationship
 The chosen characters can team attack with each other and can't be struck back while team attacking with each other.
 When a character in the **Relationship** leaves play, the **Relationship** ends.

+# Remove from the Game
+Some effects say to remove a

 # Safeguard
  Characters without Safeguard in the same row as this character cannot be attacked.